postcss/postcss-dark-theme-class/README.md

      title="Philosopher’s stone, logo of PostCSS"
      src="https://postcss.org/logo-leftp.svg">

-[PostCSS] plugin to make switcher to force dark or light theme by copying styles from media query to special class.
+CSS solution for light/dark/auto theme switcher for websites.

 * It doesn’t have [FART] **flash of light theme** during JS initialization.
 * **Pure CSS** solution.
-You need JS only to set HTML class, when user
+You need JS only to set HTML class, when user.

+[PostCSS] plugin to make switcher to force dark or light theme by copying styles from media query to special class.

 [PostCSS]: https://github.com/postcss/postcss
 [FART]: https://css-tricks.com/flash-of-inaccurate-color-theme-fart/